RobertAndion/AlgorithmsProjectOne/README.md

 This will run quicksort on a sorted array of size 10000.

 I have also left a smaller version of the  test.sh script as an example of what I used to run them.

+Note:
+The quicksort.py is my implementation while newQuickSortv2.py is one I found that would run with larger data, however v2 is worse with constant data than mine was.